metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

     * Marriage<br>
         (link two authors as married, note that [non-authors might be eligible here](#what-about-people-who-have-not-written-anything))
     * involved with<br>
-        (link two authors as involved, see note above)
+        (link two authors as involved, see above note)
     * parent<br>
-        (link an author as being the parent to another, see note above)
+        (link an author as being the parent to another, see above note)
     * sibling relations<br>
         (link two (or more) authors as being siblings.
-Take care to link everyone to everyone else!, see note above)
+Take care to link everyone to everyone else!, see above note)

    **Obsolete relationships**, if you see any author with these you are encouraged to fix them!:
     *  ~~collaboration~~<br>